 One key risk is the failure to hire and retain appropriately skilled people.
 Attracting and retaining qualified staff and directors is a challenge in many rural Saskatchewan credit unions.
-2019 saw two staff members leave our employ and three were hired.
-As of the end of 2019 DDCU was fully staffed.
+While 2020 saw one employee leave, we were successful at being able to re-hire and continue to retain a full staff complement.
 Efforts to continue to recruit, train staff and directors and if deemed necessary contract temporary resources to bridge any gaps that may occur are always considered.